Da Vinci Health Record Exchange (HRex)

 Da Vinci IGs, including this one, make use of conformance language such as SHALLSHOULD and MAY to describe the behavior of systems.
 The meaning of these words shall be interpreted as per the FHIR core spec.

 The following rules around mustSupport elements are expected to apply to all Da Vinci IGs.
-Some Da Vinci IGs may impose additional conformance expectations and some Da Vinci IGs may choose not to reference this guidance and define their own independent set of expectations.
+Some Da Vinci IGs might impose additional conformance expectations and some Da Vinci IGs might choose not to reference this guidance and define their own independent set of expectations.

 In the context of an HRex compliant IG, mustSupport on any data element SHALL be interpreted as follows: